shilpashirke/ScaleSampark/README.md

 # ScaleSampark

-This is a ScaleSampark project sends message to participants.
+This is a ScaleSampark project sends message to participants1.